Teycir/Gist/Readme.md

 ### Quick Start (3 Steps)

 1. **Install Extension**
-   - Load the unpacked extension in Chrome
+   - Open Chrome and navigate to `chrome://extensions/`
+   - Enable "Developer mode" (toggle in top-right)
+   - Click "Load unpacked" and select the `Gist` folder
-   - Click the extension icon in your browser
+   - The extension icon should appear in your toolbar

 2. **Configure API Key**
+   - Click the Gist extension icon in your browser toolbar
-   - Enter your Google AI Flash 2.5 API key
+   - Enter your Google AI API key (get one from [Google AI Studio](https://aistudio.google.com/app/apikey))
    - Click "Save Key"
    - Key is stored securely in browser storage

 3. **Start Summarizing**
-   - Search on Google as usual
+   - Go to [Google](https://www.google.com) and search for anything
-   - Click "Summarize with AI" button
+   - Look for the "✨ Summarize with AI" button in the top-right corner
-   - View instant AI-generated summary
+   - Click it to get an instant AI-generated summary of the top 5 results
+   - Close the summary overlay by clicking the X or clicking outside

 ### Example Usage